mattund/modem-statistics/README.md

 Visualization is achieved through the use of the popular data/graphing tool Grafana, which even supports alerts.
 The example provided Grafana dashboard has alerts attached for various recommended signal levels such as: SNR (>=30dB), power (-15 to +15dBmV), and affixing your channel bond count to detect upgrades/partial service mode.

 I recommend you have the alerts in Grafana route to a slack-based notification channel, or Email.
 It's possible to use Discord as a message target, like I do, using a slack-to-discord push notification relay.

-See: https://github.com/mattund/docker-slack-discord-relay
+See: https://github.com/mattund/docker-slack-discord-relay, which supports re-sending notifications on timeouts or network failures - this is important for me, since I run Grafana and InfluxDB locally behind the modem.
+If WAN connectivity is lost (i.e., modem trouble), those alerts don't push to Discord/Slack.

 ![Dashboard](https://i.imgur.com/0IvDqej.png)